Walter Roland: Biography

 Lucille Bogan was usually accompanied by Roland on piano, although he sometimes played an acoustic guitar backing.
 She was also in New York in 1933, and, apparently to conceal her identity, began recording as Bessie Jackson for Banner Records.
 She recorded over 100 songs between 1933 and 1935, including some of her biggest commercial successes such as "Seaboard Blues", "Troubled Mind", and "Superstitious Blues".

 During this same period, Roland also accompanied Josh White on several tracks.

 Bogan's final recordings with Roland and White included two takes of "Shave 'Em Dry", recorded in New York on Tuesday, March 5, 1935.
 The unexpurgated alternate take is notorious for its explicit sexual references, a unique record of the lyrics sung in after-hours clubs.

 Roland did not record beyond this point and, by 1950, had become a farmer, then known by the nicknames Old Soul and Shave 'Em Dry.
 In the 1960s, he performed as a street musician for several years.
 He lost his sight after intervening in a neighbor's argument, when he was inadvertently hit by buckshot.
 In the late 1960s he retired to Fairfield, Alabama, and was cared for by his daughters, having earlier being widowed.

 Roland died of lung cancer on October 12, 1972, in Fairfield.
+His place of burial is the Oakland Cemetery, Brighton, Alabama.

 Apart from the musicians mentioned above, several notables recorded versions of Roland's songs, including Sonny Boy Williamson II, Big Joe Williams, Booker T. Laury, Kim Simmonds, Koerner, Ray & Glover, Fred McDowell, and Lead Belly.

 Roland's track "Every Morning Blues" (recorded August 2, 1934, in New York), appeared on the 1992 compilation album Roots 'n Blues: The Retrospective 1925–1950.
 In 1994, Document Records released a twin set of all of Roland's solo recordings.